Manage Azure Data Factory studio preview experience

 In the detailed view of your pipeline run, there's a new dropdown to select your monitoring view next to the Status filter.

 Select Container to see the new container view.
-If you have iteration or conditional activities, the nested activities will be grouped under the parent activity.
+If you have iteration or conditional activities, the nested activities are grouped under the parent activity.

 Click the button next to the iteration or conditional activity to collapse the nested activities for a more consolidated view.